SnowBroScott/emberhold-canonical/docs/status.md

 ## Where the platform is

-**Structurally complete, published, with a working activation path for every role — a working SPEND path for every role — and, as of today, a first-run marker that survives a profile switch.** Engine, economy, Vault, Campaigns, Calendar, Briefing/Hub, activity-feed spine, Lists, invite/join, notifications, PIN recovery, admit-on-approval, wall/display mode, the 48-avatar roster, a household-local date model, tenant isolation verified under live attack, clean function and table grant surfaces, the Slate, the Ledger, and a rollover engine **verified on a real month boundary**.
+**Structurally complete, published, installable on iOS, with a working activation path and a working spend path for every role.** Engine, economy, Vault, Campaigns, Calendar, Briefing/Hub, activity-feed spine, Lists, invite/join, notifications, PIN recovery, admit-on-approval, wall/display mode, the 48-avatar roster, a household-local date model, tenant isolation verified under live attack, clean function and table grant surfaces, the Slate, the Ledger, a rollover engine verified on a real month boundary, and **as of tonight a registered service worker.**

 **Emberhold is a ONE-module product with ONE module.** Registers are aesthetic only. **Fitness (Forge) is the sole module, it is not built, and it is scoped to the Draper household.**

-> ⚠️ **`master-spec.md` OWES A SMALL, NAMED FOLD — NOT A REGENERATION.** It sits at **773 lines** and was corrected 07-31; the stale-spec flag stays closed. **Four regions went stale overnight and jAIne named them from a grep rather than a read, deliberately:** line 8 (the `verbLabel` open question — now answered), lines 298–299 (the marker's ⚠️ read/write warning — now shipped), line 482 (`/quest-log` and `/hearth-log` as "deletion is a follow-up" — now reclassified), line 753 (the copy-discipline section — needs the em-dash rule). **A fifteen-minute surgical fold.
-Open the next session with it.**
+> ✅ **THE MASTER-SPEC FOLD IS DONE.** Four regions, from a read, not a grep: the `verbLabel` open question (answered), the marker read/write warning (shipped), `/quest-log` + `/hearth-log` (reclassified), the copy-discipline section (em-dash rule added). **773 lines to 782.** The regeneration flag stays closed.

-> ⚠️ **RESIDUAL, UNCHANGED:** roughly 400 lines of master-spec — Part II (Forge), the onboarding sections, the schema detail — were not re-read on 07-31 and were not read today.
-Believed current from the 07-29/07-30 folds. **A full cold read is worth doing eventually; it is not urgent.**
+> ⚠️ **RESIDUAL, UNCHANGED:** roughly 400 lines of master-spec — Part II (Forge), the onboarding sections, the schema detail — remain unread since the 07-29/07-30 folds. **A full cold read is worth doing eventually; it is not urgent.**

 ---